 All who are under the yoke as slaves are to regard their own masters as worthy of all honor so that the name of God and our doctrine will not be spoken against.
 2 Those who have believers as their masters must not be disrespectful to them because they are brethren, but must serve them all the more, because those who partake of the benefit are believers and beloved.
 Teach and preach these principles.

 Physical Christian slaves must conduct themselves in such a way that God will not be shamed–just as they should if physically free.
-When Christ’s redemption makes us spiritually free, even the horror of physical slavery is inconsequential in comparison.
+Christ’s redemption makes us spiritually free, which overcomes even the horrors of physical, and spiritual, slavery.